MySQL TIMESTAMPDIFF function is one of the Date methods, which is useful to find the interval difference between two dates or DateTime expressions.

 SELECT TIMESTAMPDIFF(HOUR, '2018-12-31', '2019-03-22 12:05:22');

-In this example, we will show you, how to use this MySQL Timestamp diff function on a table data.
-Here, we are finding the difference in number of Year and Months between Today and HireDate column.
+This example shows you how to use this Timestamp diff function on table data.
+Here, we are finding the difference in the number of years and months between the Today and HireDate column.

 TIMESTAMPDIFF(YEAR, HireDate, NOW()) AS 'Diff 1',